 The persons named as proxyholders in the accompanying form of proxy are directors or officers of the Corporation.
 A shareholder has the right to appoint as proxyholder a person (who is not required to be a shareholder) other than the persons whose names are printed as proxyholders in the accompanying form of proxy, by inserting the name of the chosen proxyholder in the blank space provided for that purpose in the form of proxy.
 The completed proxy shall be delivered to the office of Computershare Investor Services Inc., 100 University Avenue, 8th floor, Toronto, Ontario, M5J 2Y1 no later than 11:00 A.M.
-(EDT) on June 3, 2022.
-In order to reduce the health risks posed by the continuing COVID-19 environment, the Corporation is encouraging shareholders and other participants to attend the Meeting virtually by way of a live webcast and telephone conference:
+(EDT) on May 15, 2023.
+The Corporation will be simultaneously holding the Meeting virtually by way of a live webcast and telephone conference:

-Webcast: https://edge.media-server.com/mmc/p/agnk3i7z

-Call: Please contact Olivia Goodfellow ahead of the Meeting by phone at 450 635 6511 Ext.: 2418 or by email at ogoodfellow@goodfellowinc.com to obtain the phone number and your personal password.
+- Webcast: https://edge.media-server.com/mmc/p/i5otjtbx - Call: Please contact Olivia Goodfellow ahead of the Meeting by phone at 450 638-8177 or by email at ogoodfellow@goodfellowinc.com to obtain the phone number and your personal password.

-Once you have the phone number and personal password, please dial-in 15 minutes before the beginning of the meeting.
+Once you have the phone number and personal password, please dial in 15 minutes before the beginning of the meeting.